Mis311/STEMVERSE-Evmos-Momentum/README.md

 ## Configuration

 Since most of the configurations are already done, you might want to open a testnet for yourself.

+### Hardhat Configuraiton

 To do that, open a new terminal in the root directory **STEMVERSE-Evmos-Momentum**, and perform the following commands:

 ```bash
 cd smart_contracts